Illustration of How to Create Entity Cheat Sheets for AI-Visible Posts

 • Are the named entities correct?

-• Did I introduce an unnecessary synonym?
+• Did I introduce a synonym I don’t need?

 • Do the relationships still make sense?